exclaves/exclaves.github.io/content/posts/2022-08-31-alta-via-1/index.md

 #### Notes

-Alison sees her dream horse.
+Alison sees her dream horse, circa 1998.
 Cheese.
 A wild goose chase but no goose.
 Some stumbling.
 Hot dogs for dinner.
 The tables are cleaned with grappa here.

 #### Vistas
 <div class="multi">